Bask on Northwest Florida Beaches

 Deer Lake State Park

 Deer Lake State Park shares its name with the coastal dune lake within its boundaries.
 Coastal dune lakes are extremely rare worldwide and in the United States, they occur only along the Florida Gulf Coast.
-Southern Magnolias, Golden Asters, Woody Goldenrod, and Scrub Oaks can be seen in this coastal dune habitat.
+Southern Magnolias, Golden Asters, Woody Goldenrods, and Scrub Oaks can be seen in this coastal dune habitat.
 Rare plants such as Gulf Coast Lupine, Spoonflower, Pitcher Plants, and Curtiss’ Sand Grass – one of the largest populations found in Florida – are found in the park.
 Visitors may see splashes of color from summer wildflowers or some of the many species of resident or migratory birds and butterflies.
 A boardwalk across the dunes offers easy access to the beach where visitors can picnic, swim, and fish.
 It also offers a spectacular view of the dune ecosystem, one of 11 natural communities found in the park.

 St. George Island State Park

-St. George Island State Park is 1,962 acres of long, narrow barrier island, with miles of mainly undeveloped beaches, dunes, and emerald waters provide the perfect setting for a day at the beach.
+St. George Island State Park is 1,962 acres of long, narrow barrier island, with miles of mainly undeveloped beaches, dunes, and emerald waters that provide the perfect setting for a day at the beach.
 Few parks offer better opportunities for Gulf Coast shelling.
 Anglers can fish for Flounder, Redfish, Sea Trout, Pompano, Whiting, and Spanish Mackerel.
 During spring migration, birders should look for songbirds in the small oaks near the youth camp area and park campground.
 Shorebirds such as the Snowy Plover, Least Tern, Black Skimmer, and Willet often nest along the park’s sandy shores and grass flats.
 Watch for Gopher Tortoise near the youth camp area.
 Sea turtles nest along the park beaches, with Loggerhead Turtles being the most common.
 The campground features full-facility campsites as well as a primitive campsite that can be accessed by trail or by private boat.

 T.H.
 Stone Memorial St. Joseph Peninsula State Park